Exercise and Nutrition

 Skeletal Muscle Microstructure- Oxygen and nutrients are delivered to the muscle via blood flow.
 Nutrients (fats, glucose, proteins and enzymes) are carried in a liquid called sarcoplasm which bathes the muscle fibres- this produces energy and allows for chemical reactions to occur.

-Myofibrilla make up muscle fibers in their hundreds- these are surrounded by sarcolemma which allows nerves to connect.
+Myofibrilla make up muscle fibres in their hundreds- these are surrounded by sarcolemma which allows nerves to connect.
 Mitochondria are interspersed between myofibrils providing sites for fats and glucose which allows mitochondria to produce energy which results in a muscle contraction.

 Sliding Filament Theory